hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/02_sleuth.md

 sfdata <- summarydata
 ```

-Sleuth expects the data to be presented in a specific format with specific column and row names; therefore, we will create the dataframe based on the sleuth requirements for analysis.
+Sleuth expects the data to be presented in a specific format with specific column and row names; therefore, we will need to name columns based on the sleuth requirements for the analysis.

 Sleuth requires a column entitled "sample" containing the sample names: